moozer/TT_Faast_tux_racer/README.md

     Again, put a shortcut on the desktop.

-5. grab the xml file from this TT
+5. Download the FAAST config file from https://github.com/moozer/TT_Faast_tux_racer/raw/master/TuxComWorking.xml

+    Save it where you may find it again

 6. Start FAAST, connect to the kinect, and load the xml file